oren/nfp_api/README.md

 `--production` Runs nfp_api in production mode.
 This disables database integrity scan as well as enables other optimisations.

+`--config` Generates current runtime config.
+Displays it and saves it into `config/config.json.current` before exiting.

 `--scan-db` Force scan the database for integrity even in production mode.

 `--skip-db` Skips scanning the database in dev mode.